How do I reserve a Let’s Talk About It Series?

 When will I get my books?

 The LTAI books are sent from the South Carolina State Library, which houses our library of titles.
-It can sometimes take several weeks for the books to arrive, so be sure to get your application in well before the programs are set to begin.
+It should take less than a week for the books to arrive.

 How do I return the books?